vipulnaik/diet-exercise-health/notes/health-profile.md

 ### Weight

-My weight is around 120 lb or 54 kg.
-According to online BMI calculators, this puts me in the underweight category for my height for an adult male.
+My weight is around 128 lb or 58 kg.
+According to online BMI calculators, this puts me at a BMI at the low end of the normal category, just a little above the underweight threashold.

-My weight has stayed largely stable over the past several years as of 2023.
+My weight used to be about 120 lb or 54 kg around 2017, and appears to have gradually increased over the years, likely partly related to an increase in muscle mass.

 ### Waist size